Chapter 6 of 11

 The theory tells us that a team’s spectrum should be complete — all necessary qualities covered, no critical gaps.
 But I don’t yet have a reliable method for calculating completeness as a number.
 I don’t think anyone does.
 The math exists in Malyuta’s formalism — the hypercomplex matrix, the completeness of closedness measure — but translating it into something practical for real teams is work that hasn’t been done yet.

 What we can do today is make the spectrum visible.
 When you see the peer evaluation results, you can see the shape.
-You can see where the team is rich and where it’s thin.
+You can see which team qualities are pronounced and which ones are sagging.
 You can see whether the spectrums compose or collide.
 You can have a conversation about it with the team.

 Precision will come later.
 Visibility is the first step.